eyoelmeles/eyoelmeles.github.io/content/posts/getting-started.md

 ## About Me

 I choose HUGO because i __love GoLang__
-This is a Hugo based resume template.
+This is a Hugo Website.
 You can find the full source code on [GitHub](https://github.com/ojroques/hugo-researcher).

 ## Research Interest